Are you someone who gets excited for the new year? Do you get sad to see anther year go? Or does it not really phase you that a new year is starting?

 For as long as I can remember, I have had mixed emotions about one year ending and a new one beginning.
 We always celebrated when I was growing up by going out to a fancy dinner on New Year’s Eve and then cooking a huge meal at home on New Year’s Day.
 My dad made his infamous German Potato Salad, coleslaw and ham each year and it was something I looked forward to!

 As I have gotten older however, it also makes me a little anxious that a whole year has passed.
-Especially since having Olivia, it seems like time is going so much faster and I would like it to slow down just a little!
+Especially since having my daughter, it seems like time is going so much faster and I would like it to slow down just a little!
 Don’t get me wrong, I love the idea of 365 days of new possibilities in front of me.
 It also makes me a little sad that more days are behind me!

 One thing is certain though, each year regardless of my feelings about the coming year, I find myself setting goals and making plans for the year to come!
 When I was younger, my best friend and I would write down our new year’s resolutions and tape them to the inside of our closet doors until the next year.
 My husband and I have also made goals for ourselves together some years!